 If your dog has been sleeping or laying on top of you a lot you might be wondering why and what you can do about it.
 This post will show you common causes and what you can do about them.

 So, why does my dog sleep on top of me?
-Possible causes are that it feels more comfortable there, it is being protective, it wants extra attention, it’s being affectionate, it has some separation anxiety or that it makes it feel safer.
+Possible causes are that your dog feels more comfortable there, your dog is being protective, your dog wants extra attention, your dog is being affectionate, your dog has some separation anxiety, or that it makes your dog feel safer.

 Since there are many different possible causes, it would help to consider what would make them more likely.
 Once you have a good idea of the cause, it should become a lot easier to figure out what to do about it.